 Wired — Advantages

 You’ll definitely get better bang for your buck.
 I could spend $500 on a wireless package, and what I’m purchasing is the technology of sending and receiving the audio signal, not the microphone quality.
 But with the same money I could get a $20 microphone cable and have the other $480 to spend on a really nice microphone that sounds amazing.
-Plus, I don’t sfp2blog1have to spend money on batteries to power them.
+Plus, I don’t have to spend money on batteries to power them.
 It just makes it easier on the church budget.
 Wired microphones are stable, and can provide peace of mind.
 You never have to worry about wireless interference or the FCC telling you can’t use them anymore.
 Some audio engineers believe that when the signal is unbroken — going from the mic to the console directly by a cable — it sounds better than if you had that same mic set up wirelessly.

 Wired — Disadvantages